How to Write an Email in English: Our 18 Favorite Tips [+ Example Emails]

 Similarly, don’t sign it “Sincerely, Ryan Sitzman” if you’re writing to your grandma to thank her for the birthday present she gave you.
 (And definitely don’t sign your emails as “Ryan Sitzman” if that’s not your name!
 And if it is your name, let me know.
 I’d like to start a Ryan Sitzmans Club!)

+Here are some more closings you can use to say goodbye at the end of your email.
 Now, let’s put all of these tips into practice!

 Here’s what you might send: